Using OpenMDAO with MPI#

 Parallel Subsystems#

-We see here that every component that isn’t under the ParallelGroup is executed on all processors.
-This is done to limit data transfer between the processors.
-Similarly, the input and output vectors on these components is the same on all processors.
+We see here that every component that isn’t under the ParallelGroup is executed on all processes.
+This is done to limit data transfer between the processes.
+Similarly, the input and output vectors on these components are the same on all processes.
 We sometimes call these duplicated variables, but it is clearer to call them non-parallel non-distributed variables.

-Since component execution is repeated on all processors, component authors need to be careful about file operations which can collide if they are called from all processors at once.
+Since component execution is repeated on all processes, component authors need to be careful about file operations which can collide if they are called from all processes at once.
 The safest way to handle these is to restrict them to only write files on the root processor.
 In addition, the computation of derivatives is duplicated on all processes except for the components in the parallel group, which handle their own unique parts of the calculation.
-However this is only true in forward mode.

 Reverse-mode Derivatives in Parallel Subsystems#